waako/mac-setup/Dev-Environment.md

     # add your SSH keys to github https://github.com/account/ssh

 If you are the type that doesn't like entering their passphrase all the time, have a look at SSH agent forwarding https://help.github.com/articles/using-ssh-agent-forwarding.

-If you're not using the dotfiles below, remember to add .DS_Store to your global .gitignore file.

 **Dotfiles**